Rilakkuma: Marketing and distribution

 Along with stationery and product lines, Rilakkuma has collaborated with multiple organizations, brands, and character cafes.

 In September 2017 San-X opened its first temporary pop-up Rilakkuma shop in Florida, US.
 In September 2018, a second pop-up shop opened at the New York City's Times Square.

 A stop motion animated series called Rilakkuma and Kaoru began streaming on Netflix on April 19, 2019.
 The series was made at Dwarf Studio.
 It is directed by Masahito Kobayashi and written by Naoko Ogigami, with Mikako Tabe voicing Kaoru in Japanese and Lana Condor voicing Kaoru in English.
-In October 2020, it was announced another stop-motion series Rilakkuma's Theme Park Adventure will be released on Netflix.
-San-X has announced on its Japanese website that Rilakkuma's Theme Park Adventure will be released worldwide exclusively on Netflix on August 25, 2022.
+In October 2020, it was announced another stop-motion series Rilakkuma's Theme Park Adventure would be released on Netflix.
+Rilakkuma's Theme Park Adventure was released worldwide exclusively on Netflix on August 25, 2022.
+It is one of the highest-grossing media franchises of all time.

 Reception

 Initial sales for the Rilakkuma product line were low but slowly picked up popularity in 2004, with Rilakkuma breaking the stereotype of cute characters needing to be energetic.
 In May 2010, Rilakkuma ranked as the fifth most popular character in Japan in a survey of the Character Databank.
 By the end of 2016, Rilakkuma had earned more than 250 billion yen.
 As of March 2020, character merchandise has generated a total of in retail sales revenue across Asia.